EwenQuim/renpy-graphviz/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/ewenquim/renpy-graphviz/Distribute%20executable)
 [![Coverage](http://gocover.io/_badge/pkg.amethysts.studio/renpy-graphviz)](http://gocover.io/pkg.amethysts.studio/renpy-graphviz)

-This is a tool written in Go that allows you to **visualise the routes** of your story.
+This is a tool written in Go that allows you to **visualise the routes** of your Ren'Py story.

 ![](./data/the_question.jpg)
 _Routes of the Question, the classic Ren'Py example_